Harshithajoshi43/DPLL_VSDSquadronFPGAMini/README.md

 ## 🧠 Introduction

 This project implements a simplified **Digital Phase-Locked Loop (DPLL)** on an FPGA board using Verilog HDL.
-A DPLL is an essential building block in many **digital communication** and **signal processing systems**, primarily used to synchronize a locally generated signal (usually a clock or data stream) with an incoming reference signal.
+A DPLL is a core component in many **digital communication** and **signal processing systems**, where it is used to synchronize a locally generated signal (usually a clock or data stream) with an incoming reference signal.

+The design is targeted on the **Tang Nano 9K FPGA Board**, a compact, low-cost, and beginner-friendly development board from Sipeed.
+It features a Gowin GW1NR-9 FPGA, 8640 LUT4s, and includes:

+3 independently controllable RGB LEDs.

+On-board USB-C interface for power, flashing, and optional UART communication.

+A 512Mb (64MB) PSRAM.

+Compatible with Yosys, NextPNR, iverilog, gtkwave forming a completely open-source FPGA toolchain.

+The board’s small form factor and accessible peripherals make it ideal for mini-projects like this DPLL visualization.

 ### 🔍 What is a DPLL?